What is Cub Scouting?

 – Improve understanding within the family

-- Strengthen boys' ability to get along with other boys and respect other people
+– Strengthen boys’ and girls’ ability to get along with other children and respect other people

-- Foster a sense of personal achievement by helping boys develop new interests and skills
+– Foster a sense of personal achievement by helping boys and girls develop new interests and skills

 – Show how to be helpful and do one’s best